MobiliyaTechnologies/SecurityAndSurveillance/README.md

 This step will only install required components on hardware.
 Refer step 2.2.3 for configuration step.
 Ensure that the pre-requisites are met.
 Simplest way to complete hardware setup is to:
-* Follow the guidelines provided in the following document ([Jetson Flashing](https://github.com/MobiliyaTechnologies/SecurityAndSurveillance/blob/master/Setup/Step%206%20Jetson%20Flashing%201.0.0.pdf)) for flashing Nvidia jetson.
+* Follow the guidelines provided in the following link ([Xavier Flashing](https://docs.nvidia.com/jetson/jetpack/index.html#jetpack/4.1.1/install.htm%3FTocPath%3D_____3)) for flashing Xavier Board.
-##### Opt1: Both Aggregator and Compute Engine on Jetson
+##### Opt1: Both Aggregator and Compute Engine on Xavier
-* Open Terminal on Jetson and follow below steps to install Aggregator and ComputeEngine on Jetson. (will take ~30 mins)
+* Open Terminal on Xavier and follow below steps to install Aggregator and ComputeEngine on Xavier. (will take ~30 mins)
 ```
     $ git clone https://github.com/MobiliyaTechnologies/SecurityAndSurveillance.git
     $ cd SecurityAndSurveillance/Setup/installation